Naruno/Naruno/docs/concepts/transactions.md

 ## Minumum Transaction Amount

-In Decentra Network the accounts need to have a DNC for including in the network.
+In Naruno the accounts need to have a DNC for including in the network.
 With this if the receiver account does not have a DNC, you must send a minimum amount of DNC to the receiver account.
 Otherwise, you can use transactions amount as 0.
 But in all situations, you must send a transaction fee.

 # Dynamic Transaction Fee System